flow-lab/flowdber/README.md

 ### Secrets

-Projects requires secrets for GitHub Actions.
+Project requires secrets for GitHub Actions.
 Secrets should be located in GitHub project secrets.

 - GKE_PROJECT - Google Cloud project that cluster is located
 - GKE_EMAIL - cluster email